liutaoibm/pdb-mvp/memory-bank/progress.md

 Listing any known issues or bugs in the project.

 ## Evolution of Project Decisions
-Initial setup and configurations have been successfully completed.
+- Initial setup and configurations have been successfully completed.
+- Implemented standardized logging across backend services to ensure consistent log formats, levels, and output channels.
 Documenting the evolution and changes in project decisions over time.